88 results found

 Health topics

-… layer of petroleum jelly or a saline- or water-based nasal gel inside your nose.
-Put it on the septum, the wall that … to 20 minutes of direct pressure.
+… thin layer of a saline- or water-based nasal gel, such as NasoGel, or an antiseptic nasal cream inside your … after a nosebleed.
 Put a thin layer of nasal gel or cream inside your nose.
-Use petroleum jelly or a saline- or water-based nasal gel.
-Do not blow your nose or put anything else inside your …
+Use a saline- …